Bio

-Blues Singer and Harp man, "Roadside" Louie, plays a traditional kind of blues that meets in the crossroads of the Delta, in the juke joints of Chicago's South Side and in the West Coast jump blues dance halls of California.
+Blues Singer and Harp man, "Roadside" Louie, plays a traditional kind of blues that meets in the crossroads of the Delta, in the juke joints of Chicago's South Side, and in the West Coast jump blues dance halls of California.
+He has performed throughout the East Coast, Argentina, the Caribbean, Europe, Canada, and California.

-Playing original songs, Roadside Louie also performs covers of songs by Little Walter, Howling Wolf, Muddy Waters, Robert Johnson, & many others.
+Playing original songs, Roadside Louie also performs covers of songs by Little Walter, Howling Wolf, Muddy Waters, Robert Johnson, and many others.

-Roadside Louie first became aware of real blues when older neighborhood friends started listening to Chicago Blues.
-At around the age of 14, he tried to emulate his friends on the harmonica.
+Roadside Louie first became aware of real blues when older neighborhood friends started listening to Chicago Blues during the blues revival of the 60s and early 70s.

-Hitting the road at age 16 was a turning point for Louie.
-Together with friend and guitarist, Bobby Pauling, he hitchhiked the country (thus the name Roadside) & played on street corners for tips and pocket change in cities along the way.
+At the age of 16, he and guitarist and friend, Bobby Pauling, hitchhiked the country (thus the name Roadside) & played on street corners for tips and pocket change in cities along the way.

 `Roadside Louie

-"The main thing for me in the lyrics is to create blues imagery."
+"The main thing for me in lyrics is to create blues imagery."

 Another club where the group became a regular is the Great Notch Inn. in Little Falls.
-A Silk City Recording, "Standing Room Only" , in March of 2000, captured songs by Roadside Louie and the Dusters including Roadside's own, "Sheriff's Daughter."
+A Silk City Recording, "Standing Room Only", captured songs by Roadside Louie and the Dusters including Roadside's own, "Sheriff's Daughter."
 One of those songs, "I've Been Abused", rewarded him with a number one spot on the Australian charts.

 "All my own songs are based in personal experiences," says Roadside.
 "The first songs I wrote, I don't have anymore.
 I lost them in a fire in Texas.
 "Sheriff's Daughter" is one of the earliest songs I wrote that I still play.

-Edited from an interview between Roadside Louie & Robert Hicks as appeared in the Daily Record, June 8, 2001.
+Edited from an interview between Roadside Louie & Robert Hicks as appeared in the Daily Record.

 Back to the top